zach010/PrimeOptimus/README.md

 ```
 This code requires an extra non-default Python module to run named: mpmath.
 ```
-The code takes an input from a user and splits the input into smaller chunks across a group of parallel processes that is equal to the count of the logical processors on your system.
+Prime.py takes an input from a user and splits the input into smaller chunks across a group of parallel processes that is equal to the count of the logical processors on your system.
 ```
 Support for exponental equation entry examples: